grisu/muscle-client/README.md

      cd muscle-client
      mvn clean install

 After that you should have a file called "muscle-submit-lib.jar" in the target directory.
 Which you can add in the classpath of your application.
-You also need to download the following file and put it in the same directory as "muscle-submit-lib.jar":
+You also need to download the following library and add it to your classpath:

     http://code.ceres.auckland.ac.nz/webstart/bcprov.jar

-and run it via

-    java -jar muscle-submit-lib.jar <myproxy_username> <myproxy_password> <path_to_fasta_input_file>

 ### Eclipse

 (Eclipse needs m2e plugin)